CommonAccord/Cmacc-Org/Doc/Wx/com/thegalionproject/term-sheet/Sec/RightOfFirstRefusal_v0.md

 Ti=Right of First Refusal

-0.sec=The New Investors and the {_Active_Founders} will have a right of first refusal on any shares proposed to be transferred by any shareholder, with a right of oversubscription, except for transfers
+0.sec=The {_New_Investor}s and the {_Active_Founders} will have a right of first refusal on any shares proposed to be transferred by any shareholder, with a right of oversubscription, except for transfers

 1.sec=(i) to an affiliate entity,